patrickfav/website-favre/content/articles/_index.md

 ---

 {{< lead >}}
 Tech articles I wrote in recent years.
-Most of them were originally published on different platforms, like Medium or StackOverflow.
+Most of them were originally published on different platforms, like Medium, dev.to or StackOverflow.
 {{< /lead >}}